temporalio/documentation/docs-src/references/sdk-metrics.md

 ---

 > For Cluster metrics, see [Cluster ▶️ Production deployment ▶️ Scaling and Metrics](/server/production-deployment/#scaling-and-metrics).
+> For Cloud metrics, see [Temporal Cloud ▶️ Cloud metrics](/cloud/how-to-monitor-temporal-cloud-metrics).

 The Temporal SDKs emit a set of metrics from Temporal Client usage and Worker Processes.
 All metrics are prefixed with `temporal_` before being exported to their configured destination.